 Air Source Heat Pump Cost UK (2026 Guide)

 Thinking about installing a heat pump?
-Here’s what UK homeowners are really paying in 2026 — including typical prices, what affects the cost, and how much you can save with grants.
+Here’s what UK homeowners are really paying in 2026, including typical installation prices, what affects the final quote, common extras, and how much grants can reduce the upfront cost.

 Typical cost: £8,000–£15,000 before grants.